 - The Lion King II: Simba's Pride: Zira holds an immense grudge against Simba for killing Scar, who was her mate.
 She is raising her son Kovu into hating all Pridelanders.
 Later in the film she stoops as low as threatening to kill her daughter Vitani, which horrifies her former followers enough to turn against her and join Simba's pride.
 Unfortunately she stubbornly refuses to let go of her hatred which causes her to fall into the river, even refusing to let Kiara, Simba's daughter, save her.
-Ironic considering her name, Zira, literally means "hate".
+Interestingly, her name, Zira, literally means "hate".

 - In Snow White and the Seven Dwarfs, a step in making the potion that transforms the Evil Queen into an old peddler woman is calling forth "A blast of wind to fan my hate".

 - In Unico in the Island of Magic hate is the only thing keeping Lord Kuruku animate.